ChesterIcarus/DataProcessing/README.md

 ### Minimizing Storage

 A fullscale simulation processed from start to finish can be upwards of 7GB, not including the source data.
 If you have deleted large tables, you can benefit greatly by running the `vacuum` command on the database file, which will copy the database back into itself, removing unused space.
-Note that when it comes to compression, only the database can be significantly compressed (by a factor of a third); the remaining files are either already stored in a compressed format or too small to be considered significant in terms of storage.
+Note that when it comes to compression, only the database can be significantly compressed (by about a factor of a third); the remaining files are either already stored in a compressed format or too small to be considered significant in the greater scope.